 Say my Name Right is a shareable resource developed by Dr Hannah Deakin-Smith and Dr Jane Pilcher of Nottingham Trent University.
 It draws on findings from the Say My Name research project funded by the British Academy which explored the impact on students of staff avoiding saying their name or mispronouncing it.
 It emphasizes how important it is for staff to learn how to […]

-Posted in Criminology, Disaster and emergency, Economics, Education, Finance, International Relations, Management, Marketing, Media and Communication, Politics, Security and risk, Sociology, Work and Employment | Tagged Higher Education, Journals, Leicester, Open access, United Kingdom | Leave a response
+Posted in Ancient History, Archaeology, Criminology, Economics, Education, English, Film, Finance, History, History of Art, International Relations, Law, Management, Marketing, Media and Communication, Modern Languages, Museum Studies, Politics, Risk, Crisis and Disaster Management, Security and risk, Sociology, Work and Employment | Tagged Higher Education, International Students, Names, Students, United Kingdom | Leave a response

 Global Gender Gap Report 2022 | World Economic Forum (weforum.org) Get information on the trends from 2020.
 The report records that it will take another 132 years to close the gap.
 The website also has infographics and information on economy trends worldwide.
 The full methodology is provided on the website.